 You can get important plan materials in large print, Braille, and computer disk formats.
 For any of these formats, or for help with reading any of our materials, please call Customer Service.

-If you are more comfortable speaking a language other than English, SCFHP Customer Service can help you.
-Our staff speaks many languages.
-If we don’t have a person who speaks your language, we have interpreters available by telephone.
+If you are more comfortable speaking a language other than English, Santa Clara Family Health Plan can help you.
+Whether you are contacting SCFHP or visiting a doctor, we have interpreters available.

 How can you get an interpreter?

 Tell your doctor’s office you’d like one.
 You can do this when you call to set up your next visit.
-You can also request an interpreter or translated materials through Customer Service by calling
+You can also ask us for an interpreter or for translated materials.

 As an SCFHP Member, you have the right to: